ankitagarwal/wp-fb-comments/readme.txt

 8. once saved,click on connect admin account to connect your Fb account to your wp.
 9. Enjoy the merging!!

+This description from calebgriffin might be usefull to you:-

+First of all, the Page ID is a string of numbers.
+It is NOT a URL or a username.
+It is only numbers.
+The easiest way to get those numbers is to click on your fan page's profile pic and grab the numbers from the address bar.
+Secondly, I had to fill in both my Canvas URL and my Site URL (a.k.a.
+Callback URL) on my Facebook App settings.
+Simply put in your blog's URL into these fields.
+Then I saved changes in my app settings, entered the ID, Key, and Secret into my WP-FB-Comments settings, and saved there.
+Then I clicked the Connect Admin FBacc button at the bottom and everything filled in.
+Remember, your blog comments will jump to Facebook automatically but your FB comments take an hour or so before jumping to the blog page.

 == Common Errors ==